 Data upload to the CSAG/UCT platform from partner institutions should follow procedure including proper data cataloging, documentation, associated meta-data files, user access groups and citations.
 Potential to consider alternate, secure data sharing platforms such as cloud object storage for larger climate datasets.
-In the case of supplementary projects with external partner institutes (no DTA with HEAT Center, e.g. CHEAQI partner MSU), user access groups need to be defined before data is transferred to CSAG/UCT platform following the above process.
+In the case of supplementary projects with external partner institutes (no DTA with HE²AT Center, e.g. CHEAQI partner MSU), user access groups need to be defined before data is transferred to CSAG/UCT platform following the above process.

-Individual partner institutions will have their own data and computing platforms ranging from central institutional platforms through to personal computing devices.
-Data management within these partner institutions does not fall under this data management plan and we refer to this as secondary data management.
-However, partners will be encouraged to regularly consider what locally managed data should be integrated into the project wide data management platform, and made available to the broader DSI-Africa programme and beyond.
-It is critical that health data be kept in a secure and managed platform, therefore where researchers from the various partner institution wish to run analyses on the health data in the CSAG/UCT platform, they will use the DMAC JupyterHub environment from which they will also be able to access data from the PAIRS system through an SDK.
+Individual partner institutions will have data and computing platforms, ranging from central institutional platforms to personal computing devices.
+Data management within these partner institutions does not fall under this data management plan, and we refer to it as secondary data management.
+However, partners will be encouraged to regularly consider what locally managed data should be integrated into the project-wide data management platform and made available to the broader DSI-Africa programme and beyond.
+Health data must be kept in a secure and managed platform; therefore, where researchers from the various partner institutions wish to run analyses on the health data in the CSAG/UCT platform, they will use the DMAC JupyterHub environment.
+(Missing – procedure for data sharing / transfer amongst HE²AT partners – requirements, formats, elements of metadata file)